 } with { encode "RuleB" }

 A with statement that is placed inside the scope of another with statement shall override the outermost with.
 This shall also apply to the use of the with statement with groups.
-Care should be taken when the overwriting scheme is used in combination with references to single definitions.
-The general rule is that attributes shall be assigned and overwritten according to the order of their occurrence.
+If multiple attributes of the same type are allowed, all of them are overridden unless specified otherwise.

+EXAMPLE 2:

 // Example of the use of the overwriting scheme of the with statement

 group myPDUs